 Statistical information can only capture a portion of the information necessary to determine housing needs and a community's ability to meet those needs.
-Market demand and supply characteristics (capacity), socio-economic changes (fluidity) and personal desires and biases (individual choice/NIMBYism) also influence housing needs.
+Market demand and supply characteristics (capacity), socio-economic changes (fluidity) and personal desires and biases (individual choice/NIMBYism7) also influence housing needs.

-&lt;sup>8 NIMBY: Not In My Back Yard
+NIMBY: Not In My Back Yard